USA’s Ebola Funding Reaches $158 Million Dollars

 - Uganda Offering Janssen’s Ebola Vaccine

-The United States is working with partners to provide life-saving assistance, including measures to prevent and control infections in health facilities, enhanced disease surveillance, training for health care workers, communities, promotion of safe and dignified burials, and food to support people and efforts to engage communities affected by Ebola.
+The United States is working with partners to provide life-saving assistance, including measures to prevent and control infections in health facilities, enhanced disease surveillance, training for health care workers and communities, promotion of safe and dignified burials, and food to support people and efforts to engage communities affected by Ebola.

 The USAID said ‘it is pleased with the progress on the fourth Strategic Response Plan for the outbreak under the leadership of UN Ebola Coordinator David Gressly and is looking forward to scaling up assistance and continuing to advocate for an integrated multi-sector response.’